Sousfiane/diff/README.md

-# Create a JavaScript Action
+# Diff

-A JavaScript Diff github action that print the diff between two files and create a Diff log in the project root.
+A JavaScript Diff GitHub Action that print the diff between two files and create a Diff log in the project root.

 ## Usage